‘He is going to kill somebody.’ High-speed police chase video draws criticism from expert

 “In my opinion, it was really unnecessary because the dog had control of him, and from that point, you should be giving verbal commands,” he said.

 Cobb also said the next step would be for the supervisors to meet with officers and go over what happened in the chase and to determine if the protocol was followed.
-However, Cobb, who trained officers durng his time on the force says from what he sees, there is a lot of answering to do.
+However, Cobb, who trained officers during his time on the force, says from what he sees, there is a lot of answering to do.

 “The pursuit itself was dangerous and should have been called off,” Cobb said.
 “If it was called off, the officer should have stopped pursuing immediately.”